 Gweike cloud basic II

 The biggest advantage of Gweike cloud basic II is its low price and also support for installment payment.
-The machine has a built-in 5 MP smart camera that supports smart image extraction.
+The leather laser engraving machine has a built-in 5 MP smart camera that supports smart image extraction.
 It also supports autofocus, a very convenient feature for first-time laser engravers.